Best Trap Exercises for a Sculpted Back

 Pull-Ups for Trap Development

-Pull-ups are primarily a lat-focused compound exercise, but the traps (especially the middle and upper sections) assist in stabilizing and retracting the shoulder blades during the movement.
+Pull-ups are primarily a lat-focused compound exercise, but the traps (especially the middle and upper sections) assist in stabilizing and retracting the shoulder blades during the movement (Dickie et al., 2016).
 This makes pull-ups a complementary exercise for anyone working on overall back development, including the traps.

-To emphasize trap recruitment, pull-ups should be performed with full control, starting from a dead hang and retracting the shoulder blades with each repetition.
+Pull-ups should be performed with full control to emphasize trap recruitment, starting from a dead hang and retracting the shoulder blades with each repetition.
 Variations such as wide-grip pull-ups create more demand on the upper traps compared to chin-ups or neutral grips.
 Weighted pull-ups can also be used to increase resistance and intensity.

 Rows for Trap Development